tejpochiraju/tejpochiraju.github.io/content/blog/layered-architecture-frappe.md

 - **+** Using inversion of control allows you to use core APIs (and UIs) as they are and build/test your custom functionality independently.
 - **+** This allows for significant code reuse and keeps customer-specific code out of your core functionality.
-- **-** It does however mean that some functionality is harder to build and may future, unforeseen requirements to the core functionality.
+- **-** It does however mean that some functionality is harder to build and may require future, unforeseen requirements to the core functionality.
 - **-** All changes to the core have to be carefully evaluated to avoid impacting other customers.

 ## Conclusions

-Layering and inversion of control are both very useful architectural principles structuring code - especially when you are in B2B space like us and often need customer-specific functionality.
+Layering and inversion of control are both very useful architectural principles for structuring code - especially when you are in a B2B space like us and often need customer-specific functionality.

-Our code base is not too massive so making changes to follow these principles is not too difficult.
-Frappe encourages these architectures so we are in solid ground already.
+Our code base is small enough that making changes to follow these principles is not too difficult.
+Frappe encourages these architectures so we are on solid ground already.

 For the reasons listed above vis-a-vis inversion, we now lean towards using the layered approach as a default and use inversion of control as a pragmatic escape hatch.
 This means, for instance, that we are evaluating a small API rewrite so that the `record_events` API is exposed via the customer app rather than our core traceability app.
 More when we complete our evaluation.